Symptoms: Incorrect coding may cause SQL errors when executing.

 SQL exception is a problem (usually an error) that prevents the continuation of a program.
 With such a problem, you cannot continue processing because there is not enough information needed to handle the problem.

 Proper application design and programming should trap any possible failure of the coding to execute properly.
 This is usually done by wrapping all SQL calls in a TRY… CATCH… THROW block which tests whether the SQL statement can execute correctly and if not will perform the required action.

 Exceptions reported by AimBetter monitor

 Permission Violation: A user is trying to execute some function for which he/she does not have sufficient permission – eg. reading data from a secure table

-Syntax exception – may occur if SQL Server cannot execute a command (INSERT or UPDATE or DELETE etc).
+Syntax exception – may occur if SQL Server cannot execute a command (INSERT or UPDATE or DELETE, etc).
 For example, if a table name is incorrect, the server would report “SQLServerException: Incorrect syntax near —”.

-Overflow exception – doing arithmetic conversions between data types can result in overflow (for example, converting data type Float into Integer if the result exceeds the upper limit).
+Overflow exception – doing arithmetic conversions between data types can result in an overflow (for example, converting data type Float into Integer if the result exceeds the upper limit).

-Duplicate key exception – SQL Server cannot insert a duplicate key in a table designated as having unique index of the key field.
+Duplicate key exception – SQL Server cannot insert a duplicate key in a table designated as having a unique index of the key field.

 Permission violation – can occur when executing stored procedures if permission has not been granted for the user.

 Table corrupted exception – SQL Server may report that a table in the database cannot be accessed because it has become corrupted.
 This may be due to various reasons, most typically hardware failure but may also be because of an abrupt system shutdown while the database is opened, changes in SQL account or virus infection.